 Potential Side Effects of Eggs for Dogs

-Eggs, when fed to dogs in moderation, are generally safe, but there are a few side effects associated with feeding your dog eggs when it’s not done properly:
+Eggs, when fed to dogs in moderation, are generally safe, but there are a few side effects associated with providing your dog eggs when it’s not done correctly:

 - They are at risk of salmonella poisoning if they eat the eggs raw;

 - Dogs are at risk of biotin deficiency if they are fed only the egg whites for an extended period;

 - They are at risk of obesity if they are provided too many eggs in addition to their regular food (eggs range between 50 and 100 calories per egg).

 Side effects from feeding eggs to dogs are rare, but you should provide them to your dog after being thoroughly cooked and in moderation.

 Common Questions about Can Dogs Eat Hard-Boiled Eggs